dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 ## Create the SignalR client code

-2. Replace the content in *Pages\Index.cshtml* with the following code:
+1. Replace the content in *Pages\Index.cshtml* with the following code:

    [!code-cshtml[Index](signalr/sample/Pages/Index.cshtml)]

    This code:

    * Creates text boxes for name and message text, and a submit button.
-   * Creates an unordered list with `id="messagesList"` for the messages to be displayed.
+   * Creates a list with `id="messagesList"` for displaying messages that are received from the SignalR hub.
    * Includes script references to SignalR and the *chat.js* application code that you create in the next step.

 1. Add a JavaScript file named *chat.js* to the *wwwroot\js* folder.
 Add the following code to it: